angular/components/src/cdk-experimental/selection/selection.md

 </ul>
 ```

-### Strategies
+### Modes
-The selection directive has 3 different strategies for selection:
+The selection directive has 2 different modes for selection:

 - Single: Only one item can be selected at a time.
-- Multiple: Multiple items can be selected by clicking
-- Modifier Multiple: Multiple items can be select using keyboard modifiers such as shift or ctrl.
+- Multiple: Multiple items can be selected.

+### Key Modifier
+When multi-selection mode is enabled anytime a user clicks a toggle element it will be selected.
+The `requireModifier` property will only allow multi-selection when using key modifiers.
+For example,
+CTRL/Command + Click would select multiples and SHIFT + Click would select a range.

-### Clearable
+### Deselectable
-The ability to clear a selection that has been made can be prevented using the `cdkSelectionClearable`.
+The ability to deselect a selection that has been made can be prevented using the `cdkSelectionDeselectable`.
 This means that after a selection (or many selections) have been made users can deselect
 all but one of the selections.
 This concept can be related to radio buttons selection strategy.